-The EA authorised on 2 February 2012 in terms of regulation 37 of the Environmental Impact Assessment Regulations, 2006 included listed activities from GNR 386 of 2006 and GN387 of 2006 as shown in Table 3-2 below.
+The EA authorised on 2 February 2012 in terms of regulation 37 of the Environmental Impact Assessment Regulations, 2006 included listed activities from GNR 386 of 2006 and GN387 of 2006.
+The activities listed in the 2006 NEMA EIA Regulations applicable at the time, and for which authorisation was granted, are shown in Table 3-2 below.